Slider Image

 A sight for seafood lovers.
 Photo: Cajun on Wheels/Instagram

 Why visit?
 Cajun on Wheels is the place to be if you are up for Louisiana seafood boil buckets.
 This halal-certified restaurant dishes up crabs, lobsters, prawns, clams, mussels, and other sides cooked in your choice of succulent Cajun-spiced sauces, and serves it up to you in a bucket.
-The final step is pouring this onto the table for sharing — it’s a really fun way to share a meal with family and friends!
+The fun bit is pouring all of that seafood goodness onto the table for sharing with family and friends, bonding as you slurp and dig into the crustaceans.

 On your birthday month, you can even get a free lobster with any purchase of an Olympian bucket!